-MINT (Multimodal Integrated Neural Technologies), a NeuroNex Technology Hub supported by the National Science Foundation, aims to advance and disseminate scientific tools to the neuroscience community.
+MINT (Multimodal Integrated Neural Technologies), a NeuroNex Technology Hub supported by the National Science Foundation, aims to advance and disseminate scientific tools with unprecedented structure and function mapping capabilities to the neuroscience community:

 MINT is led by Euisik Yoon, U-M Professor of Electrical Engineering and Computer Science.
 Other Investigators include: